Kaon T-even transverse-momentum-dependent distributions and form factors in a self-consistent light-front quark model: Introduction

 Exploring the quark–gluon substructure of light mesons is a longstanding challenge in hadron physics, offering crucial tests of our understanding of QCD in the nonperturbative regime.
 The kaon, like the pion, is a Nambu–Goldstone boson arising from spontaneous chiral-symmetry breaking, and both share a simple valence quark–antiquark composition.
 However, unlike the pion, the kaon contains a strange quark, introducing explicit SU(3) flavor-symmetry breaking due to the large mass difference between the strange and light quarks.
 This difference introduces a heavier mass scale, modifies its internal momentum distributions, and makes the kaon a unique laboratory for studying how flavor-symmetry breaking influences hadronic structure.

 While pion and kaon observables—such as decay constants, distribution amplitudes (DAs)~\cite{CJ07,Bali:2019dqc,Cui:2020tdf,Kock21,Hua22}, electromagnetic form factors (EMFFs)~\cite{CJ06,Brom07,Nam08,CJ08,FLS09}, parton distribution functions (PDFs)~\cite{Nguyen:2011jy, Nam:2012vm, Hutauruk:2016sug,Watanabe:2017pvl, Bednar:2018mtf, Lan:2019rba,Wu:2022iiu,Hutauruk:2025wkn} and generalized parton distributions (GPDs)~\cite{CJK01,CJK02,Pasq05,CHEN20,Vary21,Raya:2022,SH24,Luan24}—have been extensively studied, their transverse-momentum–dependent distributions (TMDs)~\cite{Lorce:2015,Lorce:2016, Puhan:2023ekt,Zhu23,Liu:2025mbl} remain comparatively less developed.
 In particular, kaon studies are generally less advanced than those for the pion, with TMDs being especially underexplored.
-Extending such analyses to the kaon provides complementary insight into the spatial and momentum distributions of its quark constituents and offers a more complete picture of nonperturbative QCD dynamics.
+Extending such analyses to the kaon provides complementary insight into the spatial and momentum distributions of its quark constituents and offers complementary insight into nonperturbative QCD dynamics.

 TMDs~\cite{Metz09,Diehl:2016epja,BC08} extend the concept of collinear PDFs by incorporating the intrinsic transverse momentum $\boldsymbol{k}_\perp$ of partons, thereby offering a three-dimensional description of hadrons in momentum space~\cite{Collins:1981uk,Collins:1984kg,Mulders:1995dh,Bacchetta:2006tn}.
 They encode information not only on the longitudinal momentum fraction $x$ of partons but also on correlations between $\boldsymbol{k}_\perp$ and the spin of the hadron or the parton itself.
 Experimental progress in semi-inclusive deep inelastic scattering (SIDIS)~\cite{Bacchetta:2017jhep}, Drell--Yan (DY) processes~\cite{Metz09,Yuan10}, and high-energy hadron collisions at the LHC has significantly advanced our knowledge of TMDs.
 The upcoming Electron-Ion Collider (EIC)~\cite{Arrington:2021biu} and other planned facilities, such as the EicC~\cite{Anderle:2021wcy} and COMPASS++/AMBER~\cite{Adams:2018pwt}, promise to deliver precision data over broad kinematic regimes, enabling deeper exploration of the partonic structure of mesons and baryons.